 The Long War, Part 15: the fall of Eger castle

-The Ottoman army has surrounded the castle and the systematic siege began on 23 September.
+The Ottoman army surrounded the castle on 22 September and the systematic siege began on the following day.
 We have lots of information about the siege from the letters of the envoy of the English Queen Elisabeth, a man called Barton who was in the Sultan’s camp.
 As the town was beyond salvation, the defenders set it on fire and withdrew into the castle.
-The Turk cannons had not made lots of damage in the walls because the defenders, with the help of the military engineer Claudio Cogonara, could mend the walls at night.
+The Turk cannons had not made a lot of damage to the walls because the defenders, with the help of the military engineer Claudio Cogonara, could mend the walls at night.
 Yet, Cogonara remarked that Captain Nyáry was too lenient with the soldiers so they worked rather lazily.

 The Janissaries assaulted the castle too early thus their attack was easily repelled.
-Then the Turk lagudjies, the mine-diggers came into action.
-They have built several tunnels under the fort but the mines exploded on 30 September blew up backward.
+Then the Turk lagudjies, the mine diggers came into action.
+They have built several tunnels under the fort but the mines exploded on 30 September, and they blew up backward.
 The defenders charged out and the besiegers had great losses, captives were also taken.
 The Ottomans made great efforts to fill the moats and the cannonade went on, this time they could damage the walls seriously.

-A mine went up during the siege of the outer castle and it broke a huge gap on the wall on 4 October.
-The first assault was repelled but during the second attack, there was a sudden explosion of a gunpowder-barrel which caused panic among the defenders.
-Pál Nyáry fled with the defenders into the inner castle and they slew 500 Turks while doing so.
+A mine went up during the siege of the outer castle and it broke a huge gap in the wall on 4 October.
+The first assault was repelled but during the second attack, there was a sudden explosion of a gunpowder barrel which caused panic among the defenders.
+The outer castle was lost, and Nyáry Pál fled with the defenders into the inner castle and they slew 500 Ottoman warriors while doing so.
 Thus, the Turks could place cannons on the outer walls and they could easily destroy the walls of the inner fort.
 Soon, it has become impossible to hold.